pankrit9/AttentionSnatcher/server/blog.md

 ## Terminal usage
-- started with `npm init -y` after installing the packages and dependencies
+- started with `npm init -y` after installing the packages and dependencies locally:-
 - `npm run dev` to run the server
+- `npm run client` to run the client
 -

 # ---------------- # ---------------- # ---------------- # ----------------